Skip to main content

 How Do Protocols Differ for Men and Women?

-While the foundational principles of hormonal balance are universal, the clinical application of is highly specific to an individual’s sex and life stage.
+While the foundational principles of hormonal balance are universal, the clinical application of testosterone therapy is highly specific to an individual’s sex and life stage.
 The protocols are designed to address distinct physiological needs and symptom patterns.

 Testosterone Optimization for Men